Inventory Financing Options Compared

 Revolving credit facility

 A revolving credit facility gives you a pre-approved credit limit that you draw from and repay repeatedly.
-It is the closest product to a true inventory funding tool — designed for businesses that buy stock, sell it, and need to buy again.
+I

-Cost: You pay interest only on what you draw, for as long as you hold it.
+Cost: You typically pay interest on what you draw, for as long as you hold it, though facility fees or other charges may still apply.
 If your stock sells quickly, you pay less.

 Best for: